Obituaries

 HISTORY of Lee’s Funeral Home, LLC, White Plains, NY

-Having celebrated turning 100 years old in 2015, Lee's Funeral Home, LLC has a long history, has served and comforted families with dignity, trained and educated many, and is a solid presence and treasure in the history and community of White Plains, and lives of families we've served.
+Celebrating Over 105 Years of Service, Lee's Funeral Home, LLC has a long history, has served and comforted families with dignity, trained and educated many, and is a solid presence and treasure in the history and community of White Plains since 1915.

 Theodore Jay Lee, Sr., founder of Lee’s Funeral Home, was born in Lynchburg, Virginia.
 He attended the Lynchburg school system, and beginning around the ages of 9 and 10 he would help the local "undertaker," Mr. Higginbottom, by doing light chores.
 Thus, at an early age, Theodore's interest was in "undertaking."
 After graduating from high school, he attended Hampton Institute for one year in Hampton, Virginia.
 Later, he attended Virginia Seminary.
 Then Theodore left Virginia and moved first to New York City, NY, then several years later, to North Tarrytown, NY.
 Here he attended the Foster Memorial A.M.E.
 Zion Church, where he befriended Mr. Thomas Colbert, a member of the church, and also a licensed undertaker, who was in the partnership of THORNTON & COLBERT Funeral Directing Company.
 Through this acquaintance, he renewed his interest in the funeral business.